Estuary

 Advanced event-driven systems often include error-handling mechanisms and retry strategies to deal with failed event processing.
 This makes sure that events are not lost and that the system remains resilient in the face of failures.

-10 Practical Event-Driven Architecture Case Studies to Explore
+10 Practical Event-Driven Architecture Examples to Explore

 Netflix